Meridian Community College

 Key Highlights

-- ✦Achieved institutional independence in 1980 by establishing its own district and board of trustees.
+- ✦Established its own independent district and board of trustees in 1980.

-- ✦Renamed Meridian Community College during its 50th-anniversary celebration to better reflect its diverse opportunities.
+- ✦Renamed Meridian Community College during its 50th-anniversary in 1987 to reflect diverse opportunities.

 Timeline